 Dragoons with ponytails

-All flashed before us
+Everyone flashed before us,

 Everyone has been here.

-You will not see such battles! ..
+You will never see such battles!..

-Damask steel sounded, buckshot screeched,
+Damask steel sounded, buckshot squealed,

-The hand of the fighters is tired of stabbing,
+The soldiers' hands are tired of stabbing,

-And prevented the nuclei from flying
+And prevented the cannonballs from flying

 A mountain of bloody bodies.

-The enemy knew a lot that day,
+The enemy experienced a lot that day,

-What does the Russian fight remote mean,
+What does Russian fighting mean?

-The earth shook like our breasts
+The earth shook - like our breasts,

-And the volleys of a thousand guns
+And volleys of a thousand guns

-Merged into a long howl ...
+Merged into a long howl...

-And the busurmans retreated.
+And the Busurmans retreated.

 Then we began to count the wounds,